cbartram/kraken-frontend/docs/plugins/thirdparty_sideloaded.md

 ## Sideloading Plugins

-In order to sideload plugins add the plugin JAR files to the `~/.runelite/sideloaded-plugins` directory on your MacOS or Windows system.
+In order to sideload plugins add the plugin JAR files to the `~/.runelite/kraken/sideloaded-plugins` directory on your MacOS or Windows system.
-If the directory does not exist simply create it.
+If the directory does not exist simply create it or run the client and the directory will be created automatically.
 If the plugin is compatible with Kraken it will be loaded on the next client restart  and you will see it denoted by a yellow `[ S ]` in the client plugins panel.
 This means that the plugin is a third party plugin and was sideloaded.

 ![sideloaded](../images/sideloaded.png)